Restaurant Insurance in Colorado

 Equipment Breakdown

 Covers mechanical and electrical failure of commercial kitchen equipment — ovens, walk-in coolers, hood systems, and refrigeration.
 High-altitude operation in mountain restaurants puts additional stress on commercial equipment.
+Also covers food spoilage when refrigeration or freezer equipment fails — a critical protection for restaurants that can lose thousands in inventory overnight.

 • Hood suppression system fails fire inspection in Denver